mingxuan-yi/mingxuan-yi/_posts/2023-11-05-prob-flow-ode.md

 </div>

 <br/>
 The above demo uses a modified verison of Radford Neal's [funnel distribution](https://mc-stan.org/docs/2_18/stan-users-guide/reparameterization-section.html).
 The funnel distribution is known to be difficult to sample from due to its irregular geometric properties.
 Langevin dynamics utilizes the log density infomration to explore the distribution but its particles fail to reach the bottom area of the funnel.
-The probability flow ODE succeeds in this task as it does not rely on the density but on samples drawn from the target distributions.
+The probability flow ODE succeeds in this task as it does not rely on the density function but on samples drawn from the target distribution.

 All jupyter notebooks can also be found on <a href="https://github.com/mingxuan-yi/prob_flow_ode">